anujnirmal/anujnirmal/README.md

 ### Hi there, I'm Anuj Nirmal - [website] 👋

-## I'm a Developer, Youtuber, Football Player, and a Student!
+## I'm a Full Stack Developer, Youtuber, Football Player, and a curious person!

-- 🔭 I’m currently working on a Social Network project
+- 🔭 I built the worlds 1st workplace simulator
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently trying to improve my soft skills
-- 👯 I’m looking to forward to making more youtube videos
+- 👯 I’m looking to forward to working on challenging projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play Football⚽ and Read📖